Carlsbad Divorce Attorney

 Grounds for Divorce in California

 While many states have both no-fault and fault divorce options, California is a pure “no-fault” divorce state.
-“No-fault” state means that the courts do not use faults to determine the divorce or matters, such as property division, support, custody, and other family law matters.
+“No-fault” state means that the courts do not use faults to determine the divorce or matters, such as:

 For a couple to file for divorce in California, one or both spouses must claim “irreconcilable differences” which have caused the marriage to break down beyond repair.
 No proof is required for this, even if the spouses disagree.